 Distribution.
-(GAP Analysis map) The rubber boa occurs throughout much of Washington.
+(GAP Analysis map) The Northern rubber boa occurs throughout much of Washington.
 Populations are spotty, and individuals can be difficult to find even though they are common in some areas.
-Outside Washington, rubber boas occur in the mountains and canyons of Idaho, western Montana, northwestern Wyoming, northern Utah, northern Nevada, Oregon, and much of California.
+Outside Washington, Northern rubber boas occur in the mountains and canyons of Idaho, western Montana, northwestern Wyoming, northern Utah, northern Nevada, Oregon, and much of California.

 Cool Biology Facts.
-The chubby look and loose skin give the rubber boas get their name.
+The chubby look and loose skin give the Northern rubber boas get their name.
 They never bite, but instead curl up into a ball when disturbed; they often hold the blunt tail up, and even make fake "strikes" with it.
 The bones of the tail are fused into a solid block that is very strong.
-Rubber boas often eat young rodents, and they probably use the blunt tail to defend ward off the adult rodents.
+Northern rubber boas often eat young rodents, and they probably use the blunt tail to defend ward off the adult rodents.
 Many snakes have scars on the tail from rodent bites.
-Unlike most snakes, rubber boas seem to prefer cool temperatures, and are often active throughout the middle of the night.
+Unlike most snakes, Northern rubber boas seem to prefer cool temperatures, and are often active throughout the middle of the night.